-courses in software design in which mathematics is used as the unifying force of all core elements of reliable software design.
+We report on our experience in teaching a sequence of two course in software design in which mathematics is used as the unifying force of all core elements of software design.
 This is in contrast to teaching a "formal method" optionally after an "informal" exposition to software design: our students had only taken an introductory first year course in programming and a course in discrete mathematics.
 The approach is more in line with the use of mathematics in traditional engineering disciplines.
-The two courses cover all core topics in software design rather than a specific topic for which a dedicated formalism or tool exist:
+The course covers all core topics in software design rather than a specific topic for which a dedicated formalism or tool exist:

 - Uniform Design Notation A uniform textual design notation is used, in order to emphasize the similarities among the concepts and help students interconnect these concepts, rather than making students switch to a new mindset due to the notational differences.
 Graphical notations like flowcharts, class diagrams, and statecharts are presented as appropriate and defined as alternative representations of specific aspects in terms of the textual notation - Uniform Mathematical Basis A mathematical basis for all design constructs is given.
 A typed logic using the same type system as a programming language is used.
 Equational reasoning is used for all proofs because of the familiarity from calculus.
-Weakest preconditions are used for statements. - Middle-out Sequencing of Topics Courses on software design are typically structured according to the phases in which software is developed.
+Weakest preconditions are used for statements. - Middle-out Sequencing of Topics Courses on software design, or software engineering as they are called elsewhere, are typically structured according to the phases in which software is developed.
 However, students who have only written small programs so far, do not see the need for, say, elaborate requirements.
 Instead, we start with writing and analyzing small programs and gradually move to topics to which students become motivated, approximately in middle-out order of a normal software development.
 This also gives enough opportunities for students to catch up with their understanding of programming techniques.